Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 - every query and mutation added to separate file maintainable code

 > [!IMPORTANT]
-> please check the version of trpc on documentation.
+> Please check the version of trpc on the documentation.

 - the mutation has some properties called onsucess,onerror etc these are very useful when controlling the page functionality.